koudyk/intro_git_github/README.md

 # Introduction to git and GitHub

-Hello! 👋

-This repository contains the materials for a short class on Git/GitHub.
+Hello! 👋 This repository contains the materials for a 2-hour tutorial on Git/GitHub.

 ## Before class
 For this class, you'll need